-Beyond the stage, Greene found himself falling in love with another aspect in a different space.
-He began to use art as a form of expression beginning in 2011, trying his hand at various art types, including painting, sculpting, and more.
+Beyond the stage, Greene fell in love with another aspect in a different space.
+He used art as expression beginning in 2011, trying his hand at various art types, including painting, sculpting, and more.

 This year was also the same year that he would host his first art show after creating an accumulation of pieces that were painted on a large canvas.
 Much of his work features depictions of his muscular physique in the realistic form or graphic form.

 These were the words that Greene had to say in an interview following his first art show.
-Hey, who knows, if you’re in the New York area, you may have seen him at one time or another posing on the streets wearing a mask.
+Hey, who knows, if you’re in the New York area, you may have seen him posing on the streets wearing a mask.

 It’s not every day you get to see someone like Kai up close.

-Many people find themselves becoming more and more interested in the world of podcasting.
-And Kai Greene bodybuilder is no exception to this rule as he joined fitness model Krystal Lavenne on the Generation Iron podcast.
+Many people become more and more interested in the world of podcasting.
+And Kai Greene, the bodybuilder, is no exception to this rule as he joined fitness model Krystal Lavenne on the Generation Iron podcast.

 Greene has even recently started his own podcast called “Getting It Done.”
-On his podcast, he focuses on sharing his secrets of success with listeners hoping that what he has to offer will inspire and motivate everyone.
+On his podcast, he focuses on sharing his secrets of success with listeners, hoping that what he offers will inspire and motivate everyone.

-Greene has also spent his fair share of time in front of the camera, participating in quite a few documentaries.
-In particular, one documentary follows him as he completes some of his early art work and poses on the streets of NY.
+Greene has also spent his fair share of time in front of the camera, taking part in quite a few documentaries.
+In particular, one documentary follows him as he completes some of his early artwork and poses on the streets of NY.

 This documentary also follows him through his training sessions as he prepares for Mr. Olympia.
 Greene has many aspects of himself that he shows to the world.
 He enjoys inspiring and creating, whether that’s in his studio or the gym.

-Now what you’ve all been waiting on, an up-close and personal view of a Kai Greene workout.
+Now what you’ve all been waiting on, an up-close and view of a Kai Greene workout.

 How does it work?